The Divorcee (1919 film): Plot

-As described in a film magazine, Betsy O'Hara (Barrymore) marries Lord Frederick Berolles (Ratcliffe) to please her parents but soon falls in love with another man Sir Paradise Fuldes (Herbert) whom she had initially rejected due to his poverty.
+As described in a film magazine, Betsy O'Hara marries Lord Frederick Berolles to please her parents but soon falls in love with another man Sir Paradise Fuldes whom she had initially rejected due to his poverty.
 Her husband discovers this and becomes verbally abusive towards her and when Sir Fuldes soon comes into fortune, she finds herself more in anguish than ever.
-Her situation is further worsened when her sister Kitty (Childers), while married to a man of position, has foolishly compromised herself with Robert Montgomery (Kilgour), a cad who forces her to visit his rooms on threat of disclosure.
+Her situation is further worsened when her sister Kitty, while married to a man of position, has foolishly compromised herself with Robert Montgomery, a cad who forces her to visit his rooms on threat of disclosure.
 While assisting her sister in the recovery of some old love letters, she is surprised in the apartments of Montgomery and takes responsibility to save her sister's reputation.
 She is then divorced and her social status is destroyed.

-Betsy visits Monte Carlo and while gambling, she meets the married Lord Charles Mereston (Entwistle) who falls in love with her.
+Betsy visits Monte Carlo and while gambling, she meets the married Lord Charles Mereston who falls in love with her.
 Despite no encouragement from Lady Frederick, he will not take no for an answer and continues to pursue her.
-He also happens to be the brother in law to Sir Fuldes whose sister, Lady Mereston (Gordon) appeals for his help to intervene in the matter.
+He also happens to be the brother in law to Sir Fuldes whose sister, Lady Mereston appeals for his help to intervene in the matter.
 Initially resentful of the interference, she sends Lord Mereston about his business using an ingenious device and eventually finds her reward in the arms of Paradise.